Updated on April 15th, 2021

 If your student is interested in politics and government, political science scholarships might help them explore their passion without having to break the bank.
-In some cases, students who want to pursue careers in journalism or move on to law school also major in political science, giving them insights into how communities and governments operate, how power is distributed in a society, and historical insights that can serve them professionally.
+In some cases, students who want to pursue careers in journalism or move on to law school also start by majoring in political science.
+Studying political science gives them insights into how communities and federal and state governments operate and how power is distributed in a society.
+Additionally, students often gain historical insights that can serve them professionally.

-Political science scholarships are surprisingly plentiful.
-If your student plans to major in the subject, here’s what you need to know.
+Political science scholarships are surprisingly plentiful, and everyone has options, including high school seniors, current college students, and grad students.
+If your student plans to major in political science, here’s what you need to know.

 Contents